RaBalita/Swift-MovieTracker/README.md

 A sample app to showcase **Test-Driven Development** (TDD) in Xcode, with UIKit.

-This app serves to have a list of movies that the user has to watch, and allows her to check it once done.
+This app serves to have a list of movies that the user has to watch, and allows her to check it off once done.

 ## Screenshot and Videos